AbhinavMaheshwaram/SQL/SQL_murder_mystery/README.md

 ## How to Run

 This script is designed to be executed on the SQL Murder Mystery platform ([https://mystery.knightlab.com/](https://mystery.knightlab.com/)).
-You can copy and paste the individual queries or the entire `solution.sql` content into the query editor on the website to follow the investigation steps.
+You can copy and paste the individual queries or the entire `mystery_solved.sql` content into the query editor on the website to follow the investigation steps.

 ## Notes